 After crossing under a green bridge, the whitewater picks up as you approach Saint Anne's rapid, the highlight of the run.
 There is a small surf wave below there.
 There are various possible takeouts.
 If you want to take out at Preston Valley campground, don't park in the campground, park on the road.

 From Card to 3rd Dam pond (2.8 miles) is brushier class II.
 This section is not done as much because of the brush, although it is still scenic.
-It may have class IV wood avoidance moves; there was a large tree down in 2012.
-There is a diversion channel that can be followed under the road and back (I saw a swim there because of the brush), or stay left of the road.
+It may have class IV wood avoidance moves.
+In May 2020 there were no riverwide logs, but a dozen half river logs and log piles.
+There is a diversion channel that can be followed under the road and back (I saw a swim there because of the brush), or stay left of the road which is the normal, boat-scoutable line.

 At higher water above 1100, there may be mandatory roll bridges.
 Above 1400, there are 3 mandatory roll bridges from Woodcamp to Card, and 3 more from Card to 3rd dam.